DETAILED ACTION

 Claims 10 and 11 are rejected under 35 U.S.C.
 103 as being unpatentable over MCCAMMON (US 20170030955 A1) in view of BANTING (US 20100084920 A1), as applied to Claim 1 above, and further in view of UBER (US 20050040809 A1).

-wherein the first sensor comprises one or more of an inductive current sensor, a hall effect sensor, a current transducer, and an electromagnetic field sensor.
+the first sensor comprises one or more of an inductive current sensor, a hall effect sensor, a current transducer, and an electromagnetic field sensor.

-Nevertheless, UBER teaches:
+UBER teaches:

-(UBER is in same technical field, see Abstract: “A device for use in locating a fault on a power line of a power distribution system includes: at least one sensor for measuring at least one property of the power line”; and see [0012]: “sensor of the device can, for example, measure at least one of current, voltage, power, temperature, stress, vibration amplitude or vibration frequency.
-In one embodiment, the sensor measures current via a measurement of the magnetic field caused by current in the power line.
+the first sensor comprises one or more of an inductive current sensor, a hall effect sensor, a current transducer, and an electromagnetic field sensor.
+(UBER in same technical field, Abstract: “device for use in locating a fault on a power line of a power distribution system includes: at least one sensor for measuring at least one property of the power line”; [0012]: “sensor of the device can, for example, measure at least one of current, voltage, power, temperature, stress, vibration amplitude or vibration frequency… sensor measures current via a measurement of the magnetic field caused by current in the power line.
 The sensor can, for example, be a Hall effect sensor”)

-One of ordinary skill would be motivated to further modify MACCAMMON, as modified by BANTING, as taught above, to include wherein the first sensor comprises one or more of an inductive current sensor, a hall effect sensor, a current transducer, and an electromagnetic field sensor, as taught by UBER because it would be understood that deploying multiple sensor types to monitor an overhead line would bring about a reasonable expectation of success in improving the reliability of identifying faults or anomalies on an electric power line.
+It would have been obvious to one of ordinary skill in the art before effective filing date of the claimed invention to further modify MACCAMMON, as modified by BANTING, as taught above, to include the first sensor comprises one or more of an inductive current sensor, a hall effect sensor, a current transducer, and an electromagnetic field sensor, such as that of UBER because it would be understood that deploying multiple sensor types to monitor an overhead line would bring about a reasonable expectation of success in improving the reliability of identifying faults or anomalies on an electric power line.
 One of ordinary skill would understand the advantage of measuring a variety of physical parameters, as a way to enhanced accuracy, provide redundancy for comparative confirmation.
 Combining various sensor types as taught by UBER with the method and system of MACCAMMON as modified by BANTING, would improve overall results by leveraging the fact that each sensor offers different advantages for monitoring the power line, and understanding that using them together would provide a more robust and complete picture of line status.
 One of ordinary skill would see the obvious combination, since all three references are directed at solution to similar problem, and each teaches a variation in sensor types.

 Claim 13 is rejected under 35 U.S.C.
 103 as being unpatentable over MCCAMMON (US 20170030955 A1) in view of BANTING (US 20100084920 A1), as applied to Claim 12 above, and further in view ANDERSON (US 20140195185 A1).

-first sensor is [an] orientation sensor
+first sensor is [an] orientation sensor (As above, [0117], disclosure of accelerometer sensor.)

 sensor is a 9-axis absolute orientation sensor.

-Nevertheless, ANDERSON teaches
+ANDERSON teaches

-(ANDERSON is in related technical field, see Abstract: “system and method for estimating angular velocity”; and see, [0008]: “system and method use an accelerometer and magnetometer to estimate an angular velocity in place of a gyroscope in 9-axis sensor fusion to estimate angular orientation”; Examiner notes that ANDERSON field of endeavor may be considered as different from the claimed invention.
+sensor is a 9-axis absolute orientation sensor.
+(ANDERSON is in related technical field, Abstract: “system and method for estimating angular velocity”; and [0008]: “system and method use an accelerometer and magnetometer to estimate an angular velocity in place of a gyroscope in 9-axis sensor fusion to estimate angular orientation”; Examiner notes that ANDERSON field of endeavor may be considered as different from the claimed invention.
 However, applying guidance found in MPEP 2141.01(a) I: “A reference is analogous art to the claimed invention if: (1) the reference is from the same field of endeavor as the claimed invention (even if it addresses a different problem); or (2) the reference is reasonably pertinent to the problem faced by the inventor (even if it is not in the same field of endeavor as the claimed invention).”
 Examiner has considered the problem faced by the inventor, based on reading of specification in view of claim limitations, and understands the problem address by limitation in Claim 13 as directed to more accurate determination of orientation of a structure, in this case, an electrical wire.
 Examiner finds that a person of ordinary skill would have reason to consult and apply the teachings found in the disclosure of ANDERSON, involving improvements to orientation determination.
 Thus, ANDERSON is considered to be “reasonably pertinent” to the instant application.)

 Conclusion

-The prior art made of record and not relied upon is considered pertinent to applicant's disclosure:
+The prior art made of record and not relied upon is considered pertinent to applicant's disclosure and was included in previous office action (Non-Final Rejection, dated 10/22/2025).

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to TONI D SAUNCY whose telephone number is (703)756-4589.
 The examiner can normally be reached Monday - Friday 8:30 a.m. - 5:30 p.m.
 ET.